justinsavage49/Politifier/README.md

-## Swap the potty for something not as shoddy!
+## Swap the potty for something less shoddy!
  - Removes and replaces a whole slew of nasty words with positive and encouraging vocabulary.

 ##### Get Started